-- Postpartum hemorrhage is the world's leading cause of maternal death and peripartum hysterectomy. - The main causes of postpartum hemorrhage are uterine atony, birth canal trauma, retention of placental remains and coagulation disorders. - Risk stratification for postpartum hemorrhage optimizes care planning and promotes early adoption of preventive measures. - Bleeding control within the first hour of diagnosis ("golden hour") is the most effective measure for treating postpartum hemorrhage. - The shock index is the clinical method of choice for estimating blood loss and a good parameter to guide the need for blood transfusion. - The main drugs used in pharmacological therapy for postpartum hemorrhage are oxytocin, ergot derivatives, misoprostol and tranexamic acid. - In uterine atony with pharmacological therapy failure, the intrauterine balloon tamponade should precede the surgical approach. - The non-pneumatic anti-shock garment is useful in postpartum hemorrhage with hemodynamic instability and enables continuity of treatment and patient transfers.
+- Postpartum hemorrhage is the world's leading cause of maternal death and peripartum hysterectomy. - The main causes of postpartum hemorrhage are uterine atony, birth canal trauma, retention of ovular remains and coagulation disorders. - Risk stratification for postpartum hemorrhage optimizes care planning and promotes the early adoption of preventive and therapeutic measures. - Early control of the bleeding focus is the most efficient measure in the treatment of postpartum hemorrhage, hence the importance of the golden hour in obstetric care. - The shock index is the clinical method of choice for estimating blood loss and is also useful in predicting blood transfusion. - The medications used in pharmacological therapy for postpartum hemorrhage are uterotonics in cases of atony, and tranexamic acid, which must be used in all cases, regardless of the etiology of the hemorrhage. - In view of the failure of pharmacological therapy in uterine atony occurring after vaginal deliveries, the intrauterine balloon tamponade and/or the vacuum aspiration system should precede the surgical approach. - When available, the non-pneumatic anti-shock garment is useful in the temporary control of postpartum hemorrhage, especially in patients with hemodynamic instability, enabling continuity of treatment and patient transfers.